vektra/mockery/docs/migrating_to_packages.md

 The existence of the `#!yaml packages:` map in your configuration acts as a feature flag that enables the feature.

-The configuration parameters used in `packages` have either changed meanings, been removed, or been renamed.
+The configuration parameters used in `packages` should be considered to have no relation to their meanings in the legacy scheme.
 It is recommended to wipe out all previous configuration and command-line parameters previously used.

 The [configuration docs](/mockery/configuration/#packages-config) show the parameters that are available for use in the `packages` scheme.
 You should only use the parameters shown in this section.
 Mockery will not prevent you from using the legacy parameter set, but doing so will result in undefined behavior.